Stellantis/stellantis.github.io/webapi/content/webapi-overview_about.md

 We think that accessing easily and efficiently to vehicle's data is important, that's why  we choose to design our API with up-to-date **open standards**.

-Stellantis API for Citroën, DS, Peugeot, Opel and Vauxhall are based on [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles,  data resources are accessed via standard **HTTPS requests in UTF-8 format**.
+Stellantis API for ex Groupe PSA brands (Citroën, DS, Peugeot, Opel and Vauxhall) are based on [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles,  data resources are accessed via standard **HTTPS requests in UTF-8 format**.
 We use **OpenAPI v3** for specification, **JSON** in order to exchange data between you and your cars and [HAL](https://en.wikipedia.org/wiki/Hypertext_Application_Language) for naviguation.

 Also, we use standards for formating: [GeoJson](https://en.wikipedia.org/wiki/GeoJSON) for geolocation data and [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) for time format.